|All of today’s photos are from a five-year-old post from this link. Overcast days at the beach still present a pleasant experience.|

 |These pods are less than one inch long.|

 We see some staff members and a few hotel guests wearing masks, but from the information we have from staff, there are no new staff members here since India’s nationwide lockdown began a week ago.

 Today, we heard a new couple checked into the hotel today, which is worrisome.
 Since the lockdown, the rest of us have been here and are a little paranoid about the new guests.

 Will it change by April 15th, the supposed end of the three weeks?
 We don’t expect it will.

 The number of cases in India as of today is 1397, with 35 total deaths.
 But, less face it, with 1.3 billion people in this country, statistics may not be accurate nor may not adhere to the lockdown be prevalent in many rural areas or highly congested areas as is the case in many parts of the world.

 There’s a website we’ve been using for hourly updates on the virus worldwide.
 Here’s the link to the site.
 Scroll down to find your country’s details or other country’s information.

 |These downed trees are perfect on sunny days for those seeking a respite from the bright sun.|

 At this point, none of the news is encouraging.
 But, it seems its yet to reach its peak in most countries throughout the world.
 We all just have to hang tight and wait it out.

-If toilet paper runs out, there are many websites offering suggestions on what to use in its place with the easiest solution being plain warm water.
+If toilet paper runs out, there are many websites offering suggestions on what to use in its place, with the most straightforward solution being plain warm water.
 Many countries never use toilet paper, as we’ve experienced in the past many years.
 Doing so just may save your life and the lives of your loved ones if you can avoid going out looking for it.